Ready to get creative?

 2. Can you give feedback on my project idea?

 No, sorry.
 See above for tips on picking a good project.
-This year's Q&A will be Sunday, January 10th at 9 am Pacific on my Instagram Live here.
+You can watch this year's Q&A here for more on what makes a good project.

 3. But what if I have no idea what to do?